 To avoid seasonal depression, find a way to exercise.
 Hop on a treadmill, go to the gym, and maybe even find a sport or activity that lets you…

 The negative ions in the outdoor air can give us a mood boost.
 But, when we’re stuck inside on a winter day (or week or month), we don’t get the mental health benefits that come from being outdoors.
 Resist the urge to stay indoors during the winter.

 To get outside more often, you can try something as mundane as going for a walk to as adventurous as taking up cross country skiing.
 Whatever your choice, getting outside during the winter months is essential to keeping your mood elevated.

 Winter can be very isolating.
 It’s typically darker and colder, not to mention that snow and ice can keep us inside for long periods of time.
 The summer barbecues and late evenings hanging with friends are a thing of the past.
 Don’t let them be.

-While a winter barbecue may not be a great idea, don’t let the winter weather stop you from getting out of the house and hanging out with friends.
+Don’t let the winter weather stop you from getting out of the house and hanging out with friends.
 Meet for coffee, go shopping, hit the clubs, etc. Do something with a friend or family member regularly.
 While social media and the telephone are great if you’re snowed in, once the weather clears, get out and hang in person.